Skip to content

 There is one last important consideration when publishing a standalone game.
 How do players exit

-the program?
 When running in the Unity IDE, you can easily start and stop the entire game by clicking

 on the “Play” arrow button above the Game tab.